ipfs-cluster/ipfs-cluster-website/content/documentation/starting.md

 will start the cluster peer:

 * `raft` will be initialized with the `init_peerset`.
-* all peers will know how to talk to the others thanks to the addresses in the `peerstore`.
+* all peers will know how to talk to the others thanks to the addresses in the `peerstore` or using a DHT service for service discovery.
 * Peers will elect a Raft Leader and then become `Ready`.
 * upon error, you can always re-run `ipfs-cluster-service daemon`.